Belokrys-Mikhail/mindata_transform/README.md

     level 1 - spectrum name.
   Columns:
     all existing chemical compounds in the sample;
-    total summ of spectrum compounds (if all is coeert it should be like 100.0 +/- 0.01).
+    total summ of spectrum compounds (if all is correct it should be like 100.0 +/- 0.01).